The moon is about to do something it hasn’t done in more than 150 years

 “We’re seeing all of the Earth’s sunrises and sunsets at that moment reflected from the surface of the Moon,” Sarah Noble, a Program Scientist at NASA headquarters, said in a release.

 Scientifically, Simpson said, the event is pretty meaningless.
-The moon’s obit is well-studied and well-understood by scientists.
+The moon’s orbit is well-studied and well-understood by scientists.
 The real impact, she said, is how astronomical events like this get people interested in science.

 “Anything that keeps people interested in science and makes them realize science is important is a good thing,” she said.